sora1998/part-projects/Analysis of Prompt Rephrasing for LLMs/README.md

 ##### Integration of Relevant Information:
 Incorporating relevant information into the original questions to improve overall performance by 3% to 15%.

-##### Avoiding Irrelevant or Confusing Terms: E
+##### Avoiding Irrelevant or Confusing Terms:
-nsuring that prompts do not contain irrelevant or confusing terms, as they negatively impact accuracy.
+Ensuring that prompts do not contain irrelevant or confusing terms, as they negatively impact accuracy.

 #### Enhancing Mathematical Problem-Solving
 For mathematical queries, we identified three methods to enhance model performance: